Quadratic Gating Mixture of Experts: Statistical Insights into Self-Attention: Convergence Analysis of Quadratic Gating MoE

 \end{theorem}

 See Appendix~\ref{appendix:mono_regression_rate} for the proof of Theorem~\ref{theorem:mono_regression_rate}.
-It follows from the bound~\eqref{eq:mono_model_bound} that the regression estimation rate still remains parametric on the sample size, which matches that in Theorem~\ref{theorem:regression_rate} where we use the quadratic polynomial gating function in the MoE-type regression function. \\
+It follows from the bound~\eqref{eq:mono_model_bound} that the regression estimation rate still remains parametric on the sample size, which matches that in Theorem~\ref{theorem:regression_rate} where we use the quadratic polynomial gate in the MoE-type regression function.\\

-Analogous to Section~\ref{sec:quadratic_polynomial}, we also derive a \emph{mono-strong identifiability condition} in Definition~\ref{def:mono_strong_identifiability} to determine which expert functions will have faster estimation rates than others. \begin{definition}[Mono-strong identifiability] We say that an expert function $x \mapsto h(\xbm,\veta)$ is strongly identifiable if it is twice differentiable w.r.t its parameter $\veta$, and if for any $k\geq 1$ and pair-wise different $\veta_1,\ldots,\veta_k$, the following set
+Analogous to Section~\ref{sec:quadratic_polynomial}, we also derive a \emph{mono-strong identifiability} condition in Definition~\ref{def:mono_strong_identifiability} to determine which expert functions will have faster estimation rates than others. \begin{definition}[Mono-strong identifiability] We say that an expert function $\xbm \mapsto \mathcal{E}(\xbm,\veta)$ is mono-strongly identifiable if it is twice differentiable w.r.t its parameter $\veta$, and if for any $k\geq 1$ and distinct $\veta_1,\veta_2,\ldots,\veta_k$, the following set of functions in $\xbm$

 is linearly independent for almost every $\xbm$. \end{definition}